World Cup hands Argentina chance to forget economic woes

+April 28 Banco De Sabadell Sa Chief Financial Officer Tomas Varela says on a conference call:

-BUENOS AIRES Argentina's economy is shrinking and its government is in a race against time to cut a deal staving off another painful debt default, but Argentines are finding some rare joy in their soccer team's ticket to the World Cup final.
+BUENOS AIRES, July 10 Argentina's economy is shrinking and its government is in a race against time to cut a deal staving off another painful debt default, but Argentines are finding some rare joy in their soccer team's ticket to the World Cup final.

 Euphoric fans partied in the boulevards of Buenos Aires late into Wednesday night, forgetting for a few hours that they teeter on the brink of a new debt crisis that risks further economic turmoil.